-§ 135.343 Crewmember initial and recurrent training requirements.
+§91.1099 Crewmember initial and recurrent training requirements.

-No certificate holder may use a person, nor may any person serve, as a crewmember in operations under this part unless that crewmember has completed the appropriate initial or recurrent training phase of the training program appropriate to the type of operation in which the crewmember is to serve since the beginning of the 12th calendar month before that service.
-This section does not apply to a certificate holder that uses only one pilot in the certificate holder's operations.
+No program manager may use a person, nor may any person serve, as a crewmember in operations under this subpart unless that crewmember has completed the appropriate initial or recurrent training phase of the training program appropriate to the type of operation in which the crewmember is to serve since the beginning of the 12th month before that service.